axibase/atsd-use-cases/Chart_of_the_Day/life-expectancy/README.md

 ### Conclusion

 The diminishing increase in United States life expectacy indicates that this may be as good as it gets for mankind.
-A number of [easily accessible](http://lmgtfy.com/?q=peak+life+expectancy) and recent resources have shown large research organizations coming to the same conclusion.
-Despite the continuous increase in nutritional, performance-enhancing, and medical / surgical options, man scientists are beginning to believe that man's current life expectancy may not reach much higher than it already has.
+A number of [easily accessible](http://lmgtfy.com/?q=peak+life+expectancy) and recent resources have shown large research organizations coming to the same conclusion: sometime in the next 20 - 30 years we may see a complete flattening of that line.
+Despite the continuous increase in nutritional, performance-enhancing, and medical / surgical options, scientists are beginning to believe that man's current life expectancy may not reach much higher than it already has.

 ### Resources